StringManolo/SMBSE/README.md

 Allows you to modify login message and logout message easily.

 ### What i want it to in future:
-More functionality realted to special storage folders.
++ More functionality realted to special storage folders.
-Include small reference tutorials to each language folder.
++ Include small reference tutorials to each language folder.
++ Autoupadate and version tracker
++